zzzprojects/awesome-dapper/README.md

 ### Contributing

-Please take a quick gander at the [contribution guidelines](https://github.com/zzzprojects/awesome-dapper/blob/master/CONTRIBUTING.md) first.

-#### *If you see a package here that is no longer maintained or is not a good fit, please submit a pull request to improve this file.
-Thank you!*
+Suggestions and contributions are always welcome!
+Make sure to read the [contribution guidelines](https://github.com/zzzprojects/awesome-dapper/blob/master/CONTRIBUTING.md) for more information before submitting a pull request.

 ### Contents